melodyyu/crossy_road/README.md

 # crossy_road

-This is a simple game in which the only objective of the game is to get to the treasure while dodging enemies.
+This is a simple game in which the only objective of the game is to reach the treasure while succesfully dodging enemies.

 # Functionality